-Does the Company have specified programmes/initiatives/projects in pursuit of the policy related to Principle 8?
-If yes details thereof.

-Yes.
-Company has a CSR policy and undertakes a number of projects that are focused on identified areas of social development.

-Are the programmes/projects undertaken through in-house team/own foundation/external NGO/government structures/any other organization?
-The Company undertakes programmes/projects directly/through various external Non-Profit Organisations like, Trust, Foundation, Council, and others.

-Have you done any impact assessment of your initiative?
+- 1 Does the Company have specified programmes/initiatives/projects in pursuit of the policy related to Principle 8?
+If yes details thereof. - Yes.
+Company has a CSR policy and undertakes a number of projects that are focused on identified areas of social development. - 2 Are the programmes/projects undertaken through in-house team/own foundation/external NGO/government structures/any other organization? - The Company undertakes programmes/projects directly/through various external Non-Profit Organisations like, Trust, Foundation, Council, and others. - 3 Have you done any impact assessment of your initiative?

 Not yet

-What is your Company's direct contribution to community development projects- Amount in INR and the details of the projects undertaken.
-During the F.Y.
-2020-21 the Company spent Rs.
-1.98 crores towards CSR programmes.
-The details are mentioned in Annexure VII to the Board's Report.

-Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
+- What is your Company's direct contribution to community development projects- Amount in INR and the details of the projects undertaken. - During the F.Y.
+2021-22 the Company spent ₹ 1.98 crores towards CSR programs.
+The details are mentioned in Annexure VII to the Board's Report. - 5 Have you taken steps to ensure that this community development initiative is successfully adopted by the community?
 Please explain in 50 words, or so.

 CSR activities were pursued in line with the Company's policy and framework.
 The first step in the process is to identify communities that require Company's intervention through a stakeholder engagement.
-The Company has continual interactions with the relevant stakeholders so that its interventions are sustainable
+The Company has continual interactions with the relevant stakeholders so that its interventions are sustainable and is accepted and adopted by its stakeholders.